SeanKGitHub/cf-Instacart/README.md

 - departments

-Citation: “The Instacart Online Grocery Shopping Dataset 2017”, Accessed from www.instacart.com/datasets/grocery-shopping-2017 via Kaggle on 07.04.2025.
+Citation: “The Instacart Online Grocery Shopping Dataset 2017”, Accessed from www.instacart.com/datasets/grocery-shopping-2017.
 The customer dataset as well as the 'prices' column have been synthesised and added to the dataset to allow more in-depth analyses.

 ## Tools